Reishi - (Ganoderma lucidum, Ganoderma sinense, Ling Zhi, Chizhi, Zizhi) is dried and supplemented as an extract in a liquid, capsule or powder.

-As early as 206 BC, uses as a tonic to prolong life, prevent aging and boost qi.
-It came to be called the “Mushroom of Immortality”.
-Its extracts contain bioactive triterpenoids, polysaccharides, lipids, and proteins.
+As early as 206 BC, Reishi was widely used as a tonic to prolong life, prevent aging and boost qi.

 Physicians today use reishi to help strengthen the immune system in those undergoing cancer therapy, especially the support of levels and function of lymphocyte and natural killer cells (1; 2; 3).
 Its active compounds have far-reaching effects and have demonstrated safety as a whole-body health tonic.